MicrosoftDocs/fabric-docs/docs/data-factory/cicd-copy-job.md

 ### Step 1: Connect to a Git repository

-To use Git integration with Copy Job in Fabric, you first need to connect to a Git repository, as described here.
+To use Git integration with Copy job in Fabric, you first need to connect to a Git repository, as described here.

 1. Sign into Fabric and navigate to the workspace you want to connect to Git.
 1. Select **Workspace settings**.